Wednesday, May 2, 2012

 I burst into tears.

+My favorite days, since I've moved home from college, have been when they go hiking with me, or throw a frisbee for a few hours.
 They have forgiven me the knocks accumulated during the learning process.
 I enjoy the plants, but I love the relationships that forgive a rough start.
 The ones that give you a chance to live and learn, together.
 At the end of the day, I think it's more accurate to say that the kids are good to me.

 Monday, March 26, 2012